 Luckily, newer engines are manufactured in such a manner that increases the power output for less fuel, making them economical to use.
 They are even less noisy than their predecessors.
 All you need is enough fuel to get the job done and keep them running.

-There is some maintenance required for gas air compressors, you need to prepare them for the winter at the end of the season and put some antifreeze into the gas tank.
+There are some maintenance and lubricant required for gas air compressors, for example, you need to prepare them for the winter at the end of the season.

 |Product||Horsepower||MAX PSI||Tank Size|